1987 UCI Road World Championships – Men's road race: Participants and race favorites

 The race began with 168 riders from 26 different countries, of which 71 finished.
 L'Impartial writer Michel Deruns felt the race was open to 40 or so riders to win the event as he felt it would likely end in a bunch sprint.
 The starting field featured the previous year's winner Moreno Argentin, who was seen as the race favorite by many journalists and the Austrian bookmakers.
 Guido Bontempi (Italy), Sean Kelly (Ireland), Teun van Vliet (Dutch), and Eric Vanderaerden (Belgium) as other riders capable of winning the race.
 Swiss rider Erich Maechler who won Milan–San Remo that season was viewed as Switzerland's best hope to win the race.
 A writer for Amigoe believed the Dutch and Italian teams to be the best teams competing in the race.
 La Stampa writer Gian Paolo Ormezzano believed an Italian rider would win the race, specifically Argentin or Bontempi, but stated the Dutch riders were a team to "fear."
 Cees Olsthoorn of Het vrĳe volk believed that Steven Rooks and van Vliet were the Dutch riders with the best chances of winning.
+El Mundo Deportivos Javier Delmases wrote that after seeing the slightly uphill finish to the route that Spain's best chance came with uphill sprint specialist Juan Fernández would have a good chance to earn another medal at the World Championships.
+He had won bronze in the world championships road race.
+El Mundo Deportivo reported specifically that Argentin was a 5:1 favorite, while Roche was 12:1.

 Giro d'Italia and Tour de France winner Stephen Roche was viewed as a contender due to his great form throughout the season.
 There was significant media coverage around Roche because if he won the race, he would win cycling's Triple Crown, where one wins the Giro d'Italia, Tour de France, and the men's road race at the UCI Road World Championships in one calendar year.
 Only five cyclists had won the two Grand Tours in a single season by that point.
 A writer for The Guardian stated that if the climbs were higher, Roche's chances would be better.
-There were concerns over Roche's fitness at the time because he took a break from racing following his Tour success and in his first race back (Italy's Three Valleys), he did not perform well.
+There were concerns over Roche's fitness at the time because he took a break from racing following his Tour success and in his first race back Tre Valli Varesine, he did not perform well.